Orchidectomy

 the epididymis (the sac on the back of the testicle which stores sperm), and

-This procedure is sometimes known as an orchiectomy, inguinal orchidectomy or radical orchidectomy.
+It is also known as an orchiectomy, inguinal orchidectomy, or radical orchidectomy.

 Why is an orchidectomy required?

-Occasionally, orchidectomy is performed to treat other conditions such as severe infection, chronic pain, or prostate cancer.
+Occasionally, orchidectomy is performed to treat other conditions such as chronic pain, advanced prostate cancer, or severe infection which has spread from the urinary tract to the epididymis or testicle.

 PATIENT JOURNEY